tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 to software this requires that the source code of the program is distributed alongside the executable program.

+### Copyright Statements

+A common way to declare your copyright of a program and the license you are distributing it under is to include a file called LICENSE in your code repository, to display it in comments in a code file or to display it on screen when the program is run.
+At the very least each source file should state what license the code is under and tell the reader to refer to the LICENSE file.
+This means that if the code ever gets (accidentally) redistributed without the license file then the reader will still know about the license that was used.

 ### Free Software

 In the early history of computing there were often informal agreements